 Summer residents were among the most enthusiastic advocates for an American Colonial Revival, and devoted themselves to "restoring" New England's heritage and colonial myths.
 In California, the recently completed transcontinental railroad allowed Midwesterners to avoid harsh winters, and travel to the land of sunshine where other romantic myths were in play.

 Light on the land, cottages were designed to fit easily within a natural setting.
-They disturbed the site as little as possible, nestling into slopes, woods and other features to merge with the land.
+They disturbed the site as little as possible, nestling into the slopes, woods and other natural features to merge with the land.

 Evidence of resourceful builders, remote cottages were built with materials close at hand.
 They show both ingenuity and expedience.
 Builders sought the most efficient shelter possible with the least material and effort.
 Purpose and utility drove every decision.

 Simple and graceful, cottages show clarity of thought.
 Simple forms and construction reduced effort, but as the Shakers clearly realized designs pared-down-to-essentials also have a distinct grace.
 A simple cottage is easy to understand, and easy to imagine building.

 Appealingly human-scaled, remote cottages were built with hand tools alone.
 Challenges were immediate: "How far can I reach on this ladder?
 How much can we lift together?"
 Physical limitations enforced human scale, and this was apparent in the finished cottage.

 Improvised and well adapted over time, family cottages often had a casual mismatched look that contributed to their charm.
 Consistency and decorum gave way to a greater sense of harmony—a home in the landscape, and shared memories across generations of use.

 Comfortable furnishings, familiar and cozy were typical of vacation cottages.
 Found objects and re-purposed discards were also fair game.
 Nothing had to match.
 The rules of good taste need not apply.
 Cottages were furnished for enjoyment, not to impress others.